Safe driving for older drivers

-If you find it particularly difficult to drive in certain conditions (eg in the dark, when it’s raining, at busy times of day), try to avoid these conditions.
+If you find it particularly difficult to drive in certain conditions, such as in the dark, when it’s raining, or at busy times, try to avoid these situations if you can.

 Change your car or accessorise

-If your car is big or old, you might find it easier to trade it for a newer, smaller one.
-Many modern cars have features which are designed to make them easier and safer to drive:
+If your car is big or older, you might find it easier to trade it for a newer, smaller one.
+Many modern cars have features which are designed to make them easier, more comfortable and safer to drive, such as:

 - variable power steering